ModelOriented/kernelshap/README.md

 ![](man/figures/README-lm-dep.svg)

-We can also explain a single prediction instead of the full model:
+We can also explain a specific prediction instead of the full model:

 ```r
 single_row <- diamonds[5000, xvars]